What makes Wooster America’s premier liberal arts college for mentored research?

 Take advantage of opportunities to work with faculty on research projects as early as the second semester of your first year.

-The Sophomore Research Program offers a chance to work as paid research assistants to Wooster faculty, while summer research options include various grant funded research opportunities and the Applied Mathematics Research Experience (AMRE).
+The Sophomore Research Program offers a chance to work as paid research assistants to Wooster faculty, while summer research options include various grant funded research opportunities and the Applied Methods and Research Experience (AMRE).

 Each Wooster senior works one-on-one with a faculty mentor to conceive, organize, and complete a significant piece of original research, scholarship, or creative expression.
-This Independent Study project, known to generations simply as I.S., is the centerpiece of Wooster’s commitment to mentored undergraduate research.
+This Independent Study project, known to generations simply as I.S., is the centerpiece of Wooster’s commitment to mentored student research.

 The results speak for themselves

-One year after graduation, more than 92% of Wooster graduates are employed or in graduate school, and 97% are accepted by their first-choice grad school.
+Six months after graduation, 96% of Wooster graduates are employed or in graduate school, and 97% are accepted by their first-choice grad school.
 Wooster ranks 29th overall among liberal arts colleges for graduates who go on to earn a Ph.D., 6th in chemistry, 9th in the physical sciences, 15th in political science and public administration, and 18th in history.